ksadabadi/TrafficFlowCounter-YOLOv10-TFLite/README.md

-# Real-Time Object Counting App
+# Real-Time Traffic Counting App

 ## Overview
-This project is a **real-time object counting application** developed for traffic analysis.
+This project is a **real-time traffic counting application** developed for traffic analysis.
 It detects, classifies, tracks, and counts vehicles and pedestrians crossing a predefined line in **four possible directions**:
 - **Left to Right**
 - **Right to Left**
 - **Top to Bottom**